South Side Turnverein Hall

-South Side Turnverein Hall is a historic social club and gymnasium in the Bates-Hendricks neighborhood of Indianapolis, Indiana, affiliated with the city's German-American community.
-It was built in 1900 by prominent architects Vonnegut & Bohn, whose managing partners Bernard Vonnegut, Sr. and Arthur Bohn were members of the burgeoning German-American community in Indianapolis.
+South Side Turnverein Hall is a historic social club and gymnasium in the Bates-Hendricks neighborhood of Indianapolis, Indiana, affiliated with the city's German-American community. lt was built in 1900 by prominent architects Vonnegut & Bohn, whose managing partners Bernard Vonnegut, Sr. and Arthur Bohn were members of the burgeoning German-American community in Indianapolis.
 The architects were also known for designing the Athenæum (previously called Das Deutsche Haus), another German-American social club in the city.
 The South Side Turnverein was an important gathering place for Indianapolis' south side German community until its decline in the 1940s.
 It was sold to investors in 1978 to be used as an athletic club.

 The building was added to the National Register of Historic Places in 2019.

 History

 Indianapolis was a major destination for German immigrants in the 19th century, spurred by political refugees leaving Europe after the failed Revolutions of 1848.
 By 1850, people of German heritage constituted over 12 percent of the city's population.
 The growing German community desired to retain their heritage, and did so through the creation of social clubs.

 The Turner movement was one of the largest German-American cultural groups of the time, promoting German ideals through education and physical fitness.
 The Turner movement created Turnvereins (or gymnastics clubs), where members gathered for both social and athletic activities.
 The Turner movement arrived in Indianapolis in the 1850s with the establishment of a Turnverein organization, the Socialer Turnverein.
 By 1893, a growing German population on the southside of the city sought to form their own Turnverein.
 That year a group of around 200 German-Americans broke away from the Socialer Turnverein to establish the South Side Turnverein (Südseite Turnverein).

 The group first rented a space in the Phoenix Garden, but as the organization grew it began to look for a permanent home.
 They selected a site near the intersection of Madison Avenue and Prospect Street.
 Construction began in June 1900 and was completed in November of that year.
 In the beginning, the South Side Turnverein Hall hosted eight turning classes with 300 students between the ages of 6 and 25.
 The building contained two bowling alleys, a reception and dining room, kitchen, barroom, and the gymnasium.
 The gymnasium could also serve as an auditorium, with space for over 800 people.